dannysu/hakyll-blog/posts/2012-09-17-setting-up-nodejs-and-clojure.markdown

 clojure1.3` to get started.

-The latest version of Clojure right now is 1.4.0 and I wanted the latest, so here's no I got it set up.
+The latest version of Clojure right now is 1.4.0 and I wanted the latest, so here's how I got it set up.

 1. Install JDK